j-hannes/snap-tutorial/chapter1.md

 'runhaskell src/Main' if you don't want to install anything for now.
 You browser should show a simple 'hello world' response when you request the 'localhost:8000' URL.
-It might also be helpful to read the Snap API introduction [25] that explains the created application a bit more in detail.
+It might also be helpful to read the Snap API introduction [25] which explains the created application a bit more in detail.

     $ snap init tutorial